A Brinks home security keypad; photo courtesy Kelly R. Smith

 Your Homeowners Insurance Coverage may be Affected

-Remember that quite often your home contents and building insurance policies stipulate the level of security alarms, locks, and so on, which are required in order for the coverage to be valid.
+Remember that quite often your home contents and building homeowners insurance policies stipulate the level of security alarms, locks, and so on, which are required in order for the coverage to be valid.

 For this reason, it is critical to ask your insurance agent to visit and sign off on your home when the remodeling project is complete and your intruder and theft monitoring system has been re-configured.
 Better safe than sorry.